 Military Records Overview

 Sometime after 8 May 1942 my journey to the UK started with arrival at Auchtertool Distribution Camp being 17 August 1942.

 (Factually correct but unsupported as part of Wladyslaws story).
 The big day arrived and we made way to Ahvaz where the majority of Poles went to as part of their journey out of the Middle East and onward to the UK.

-There was a small group of us, maybe 300, that were bound for the UK to train as parachutists or Spadochronowy as we call them in Poland.
+There was a small group of us, maybe 300, that were bound for the UK to training as parachutists or Spadochronowy as we call them in Poland.

-We boarded a boat (Probably the Queen Mary the same as Jan Jaworski did) at Basra In Iraq along with a number of other Polish soldiers and set sail for South Africa.
+We boarded a boat (Probably the Queen Mary the same as Jan Jaworski did) at Basra In Iraq (I think) along with a number of other Polish soldiers and set sail for South Africa.

-It took us up to a month to reach South Africa (Cape Town I think as that was where Jan Jaworski went), perhaps it was early July 1942 when we arrived there, (I cant remember if it was Durban or Freetown we pulled into Port at, but it was lovely there and we purchased some bananas from local traders who seemed to know exactly when the ships would be arriving so that they could be there, ready with their stalls setup.
+It took us up to a month to reach South Africa (Cape Town I think as that was where Jan Jaworski went), perhaps it was early July 1942 when we arrived there, it was lovely there and we purchased some bananas from local traders who seemed to know exactly when the ships would be arriving so that they could be there, ready with their stalls setup.